 All implants have a slight risk of rupturing.
 The chance of your implant rupturing increases over time.
 Most implants that have been in place for 10 to 15 years have some leakage, but it's usually very small and not a problem.

 If a saline implant ruptures, the saline leaks out quickly and the breast appears somewhat deflated, so you know immediately that it's ruptured.
 The salt water is absorbed by the body.

-If a silicone implant ruptures, the gel leaks out more slowly because it's thicker, so it may take you longer to realize that the implant has ruptured.
+If a silicone implant ruptures, the gel leaks out more slowly because it's thicker, so it may take you longer to realize that the implant has ruptured, or you may not realize it at all.
 Silicone gel is not absorbed into the body and can show up on an MRI (magnetic resonance imaging) scan or sometimes on a regular X-ray.
-If you think your silicone implant is leaking, have your doctor check it.
+The FDA recommends that you receive MRI screening for “silent rupture” 3 years after receiving your implant and every 2 years after that for the rest of your life.
+Getting health insurance to cover this can be challenging, so you may have to work with your doctor’s office on this.
+If at any time you think your silicone implant is leaking, have your doctor check it.
 A leaking silicone implant should always be replaced.
 Your body may react to the silicone by forming more scar tissue, which might be uncomfortable or cause a distorted breast shape.